jlwustudio/coref_cnn/README.md

   * Python 3.6
   * TensorFlow 1.7.0

-# Basic Usage
+## Basic Usage
-To train with default parameters on the tiny CONLL-2012 corpus, run:
+To train with default parameters on the tiny corpus.
+Unzip the data.zip on the root directory of this code and run:
 ```bash
 python train_nn.py
 ```